Care

 We stand by the craftsmanship of our clogs and we want you to love and enjoy them for years to come.

 Each pair of clogs wears differently from person to person.
 The environment, gait of the wearer, and frequency of use will all have an effect on the the clogs wear.
-Scratches and scuffs, water damage and outsole replacements are normal wear and tear and are not considered to be craftsmanship errors.
+Scratches and scuffs, water damage and outsole replacements are normal wear and tear.

-Our bases are carved from a solid block of lindenwood.
+Our bases are hand carved from a solid block of lindenwood.
 We chose this wood because it’s strong, beautiful and long lasting.
 As a natural material, we ask that you please treat your clogs with some care.
-They are not indestructible.
+They are not made of plastic and aren't indestructible.

 If the outsole rubber falls off, please do not wear your clogs.
 As wood is soft, it will wear down quickly and become irreparable.
 Please take your clogs to your local cobbler.
 Any cobbler will be able to replace the outsole rubber.